On this page

 The action needed is to follow the requirements of this circular to ensure that all eligible students are enrolled appropriately.

-It is intended for Boards of trustees, principals and administration staff of all registered schools (state, state-integrated and private).
+It is intended for boards, principals and administration staff of all registered schools (state, state-integrated and private).

 Purpose